Documentation

 EnvironmentFile=/etc/caddy/.env

-Or, for example if you need to change the config file from the default of the Caddyfile, to instead using a JSON file (note that Exec* directives must be reset with empty strings before setting a new value):
+If you need to change the config file from the default of the Caddyfile, to instead using a JSON file (note that Exec* directives must be reset with empty strings before setting a new value):

 [Service]